wheeliecopta/pandas-data-cleaning/README.md

 ## Project Goal
 This project revolved around the made-up e-commerce retailer Eniac, specialized in high-end tech products.
 The goal was to use a data-driven approach to find out if discounts are beneficial for the company's revenue.
 The bulk of the project consisted of cleaning up the data (which came from an unknown, real-world tech retailer) and making it interpretable for further analysis.
 <br><br>
-Python's pandas did the heavy lifting.
+Python's pandas did the heavy lifting (see picture above).
 <br>
 Seaborn and Matplotlib were used to create the project's plots.
 <br><br>